 Technological Options for Omni-channel

-By 2020 automated self-service would take over contact centers, with 85% customer interactions happening without any human intervention, as per Gartner.
-Business spends can be expected to reduce drastically as a call handled by a live agent typically costs between US$6-20, whereas a call or text managed by IVR only costs 25 cents.
+By 2020 automated self-service would take over contact centers, with 85 percent of customer interactions happening without any human intervention, as per Gartner.
+Business spends can be expected to reduce drastically as a call handled by a live agent typically costs between USD 6-20, whereas a call or text managed by IVR only costs 25 cents.
 Through immediate responsiveness, automation would not only attend to the patience issue but also ensure faster problem resolution.